 This 2-day HANDS-ON class will provide you with a practical working knowledge of various ASTM corrosion tests.
 The test equipment used for this standard practice is actually present in the classroom, where you will learn how to operate the equipment and conduct the tests.

 By the end of the course you will be able to:

 This course references approximately 12 ASTM standards.
 Some of them include:

-Raymund Singleton is president and owner of the Singleton Corp. of Cleveland, OH, which manufactures accelerated corrosion testing chambers and other environmental exposure equipment and systems.
+Raymund Singleton is CEO and owner of the Singleton Corp. of Cleveland, OH, which manufactures accelerated corrosion testing chambers and other environmental exposure equipment and systems.
 Also manufactured are "barrel type" metal finishing equipment and systems for electroplating, phosphating, black oxidizing, and metal cleaning.

-He is a member of the National Association for Surface Finishing (NASF), the National Association of Corrosion Engineers (NACE International), the Society for Protective Coatings (SSPC) and of ASTM, where he is currently chairman of ASTM's Section on Cabinet Corrosion Tests.
+He is a member of the National Association for Surface Finishing (NASF), the National Association of Corrosion Engineers (NACE International), the Society for Protective Coatings (SSPC) and of ASTM, where he is currently chair of ASTM's Section on Cabinet Corrosion Tests.
 Singleton obtained his Bachelor of Science degree in mathematics from Baldwin-Wallace University.

 If your state has a continuing education requirement for license renewal, ASTM training courses and ASTM membership can help you meet that requirement.

 ASTM can bring this course to your site for groups.
 On-site training courses can also be tailored to meet your specific needs.
 For more information, please contact sales here or call 1-877-909-ASTM.

 Learning will be assessed through a series of question and answer sessions.

 For information on this training course, please contact Training or call (610) 832-9695.